An Experimental Characterization of Mechanical Layer Jamming Systems: METHODS

 \subsection{Design of Layers with Teeth}

 This study investigates how the geometric parameters of the teeth influence the mechanical behavior in both the unjammed and jammed states.
-A total of 27 samples were fabricated, varying three parameters: tooth height, tooth diameter, and gap between teeth (Table \ref{table:variables}, Fig.\ref{fig:CAD}).

 The layer is composed of two materials: Vero (E-modulus: 2000–3000~MPa) and Agilus (Shore A: 30, elongation at break: 218\%), both printed using a Stratasys J850 printer.
 The substrate and the bottom of each tooth (grey portion in Fig. \ref{fig:CAD}b) is printed with the stiffer material while the tops of the teeth (pink portion in Fig. \ref{fig:CAD}b) are covered in the softer and more elastic material.
 This upper layer is compliant and helps align the teeth when jammed.
 It also provides restoring force when unjamming.

+A total of 27 samples were fabricated, varying three parameters: tooth height, tooth diameter, and gap between teeth (Table \ref{table:variables}, Fig.\ref{fig:CAD}).
+The triangular profile was selected for the teeth to facilitate reliable engagement when the two layers are pressed against each other.
+The conical design makes the layer isotropic in both the planar directions.
+The height and diameter of the tooth influence the second moment of area and the distribution of soft and stiff material, and so were parameterised to study their influence on the mechanical response.
+The gap was varied to evaluate the trade-off between allowing the teeth greater freedom to self-adjust and maintaining the desired stiffness ratio.
+In addition, because Agilus is a soft material with higher adhesion than the stiffer Vero, introducing a gap facilitates disengagement.

 Jamming of layers can be achieved through multiple means such as applying a vacuum, inducing electrostatic attraction or applying mechanical pressure.
 In this work, since the focus is on analysing the effect of layer geometry and material properties, we restrict the actuation to the more commonly accessible method of using vacuum.